s175549/deep_rl/README.md

 `train.py`: This is the main training loop for all agents, where the agent interact with the enviroment and gets updated.
 Note that the agents will be updated at different times e.g. REINFORCE after each episode, DQN after each frame.

-`eval.py`: If the goal is to see how the agent performs across 10 episodes run `eval.py` and select the 'method' variable to be 'DQN', 'REINFORCE', 'AC' or 'PPO' and select the enviroment
+`eval.py`: If the goal is to see how the agent performs across 10 episodes run `eval.py` and select the 'method' variable to be 'DQN', 'REINFORCE', 'AC' or 'PPO' and select the enviroment.

 ### experiments